reichherzerp/PropPy/joss/paper.md

 # Theory

 Let us generally assume particle transport in one dimension.
-The following derivation is discussed in other contexts in the literature, such as when describing animal trails (see e.g., @Codling2008 for a review).
+The following derivation is discussed in various contexts in the literature, such as when describing animal trails (see e.g., @Codling2008 for a review), but also for cosmic-ray propagation (see e.g., @Seta2019).

 During the CRW, the following two substeps are performed in each propagation step:
 \begin{enumerate}